Exawind/amr-wind/docs/sphinx_doc/user/inputs.rst

    **type:** String, optional, default = "chk"

-   If `time.checkpoint_interval` is greater than zero this is the name of the checkpoint file appended with the current timestep
+   If :input_param:`time.checkpoint_interval` is greater than zero this is the name of the checkpoint file appended with the current timestep

 .. input_param:: io.plot_file

    **type:** String, optional, default = "plt"

-   If `time.plot_interval` is greater than zero this is the name of the plot file appended with the current timestep
+   If :input_param:`time.plot_interval` is greater than zero this is the name of the plot file appended with the current timestep

 .. input_param:: io.restart_file